dotnet/diagnostics/documentation/dotnet-trace-instructions.md

     The output path for the collected trace data.
 If not specified it defaults to 'trace.netperf'

   --providers <list-of-comma-separated-providers>
-    A list of coma separated EventPipe providers to be enabled.
+    A list of comma separated EventPipe providers to be enabled.
     This option adds to the configuration already provided via the --profile argument.
 If the same provider if configured in both places, this option takes precedence.
     A provider consists of the name and optionally the keywords, verbosity level, and custom key/value pairs.